SouthFACT/landsatfact-sql/functions.md

   RETURNS boolean AS
 ```
 **requires**
-*  aoi_id::integer aoi_id unique id for aoi alert
+*  aoi_id integer aoi_id unique id for aoi alert
-*  user_id::character varying (30) the user id for the user susbcribing to the alert
+*  user_id character varying (30) the user id for the user susbcribing to the alert

 **returns**
 * true if succeeds and false if fails